frslabs/vidus-android/README.md

 #### Handling the result

-Your activity must implement `VidussResultCallback` to receive the result.
+Your activity must implement `VidusResultCallback` to receive the result.

 ```java
     // ...